 “—gain access to the hexflow spring,” Erany finishes.

 Nyanti nods.
-“If we call her without it, she will devour us all without hesitation.”
+“If we call her without it, she will devour us all without a second’s thought.”

 Lucky’s voice rises with concern.
-“Elier and I are both injured—are you going to leave us here while you head for the spring?”
+“Elier and I are both injured.
+Are you going to leave us behind while you head for the spring?”

 Nyanti looks him in the eye.
-“It would allow the rest of us to employ stronger magic—it would be of great use on our way to the hexflow.”
+“It would allow us access to stronger magic, which would be of great use on our way to the hexflow.”

-Lucky turns to the side and spits vehemently.
+Lucky turns sideways and spits vehemently.
 “Stronger magic?
-That is of no concern while Elier and I are stuck in this room.”
+How is that a concern when Elier and I are sitting in this room like pieces of huntbait?”

-“Well that settles it,” Lucky says.
+“Well that settles it,” Lucky says brusquely.
 “Heal us both, and do it quickly.”

 Ren steps toward him, palms out.
-“Lucky, think for a second: if we have more magic we can move faster and minimize the danger to all in this room.
-Healing you might seem attractive in the short term, but—”
+“Lucky, think for a second: if we have more magic, we can move faster and minimize danger.
+Healing you might seem tempting, but—”

 “Who’s selfish now?”
 Lucky hisses.
-“You would rather I rot here, helpless, while you make a run for that damnable hexflow?”
+“You would rather I rot, helpless, while you make a run for that damnable hexflow?”

 “No, that’s not what I—”